 Also included in this legislation are testing requirements.
 Organizations will be required to have devices tested and retested by an independent third-party organization at regular intervals.
-Intervals are commonly interpreted as follows, 180 days upon installation and startup and within five-year intervals thereafter or manufacturer provides third party testing.
+Intervals are commonly interpreted as follows: 180 days upon installation and startup and within five-year intervals thereafter or manufacturer provides third party testing.
+It is important to note that the USEPA has recognized only enclosed combustors as MFG-tested control devices.

 Due to non-uniformity of state regulations, Quad O will serve as the minimum regulations with state regulations also applicable.
 State regulations differ nationwide, requiring that compliance of both federal and state regulations is monitored.
-As an example, the North Dakota Department of Health Division of Air Quality, Air Pollution Control Permitting and Compliance Guidance manual provide the following guidelines.
+As an example, the North Dakota Department of Health Division of Air Quality, Air Pollution Control Permitting and Compliance Guidance manual provides the following guidelines:

 - Evaluations of emissions using the guidance will direct what level of control is needed next. - More efficient pollution control is required for wells emitting higher emissions.
-Control requirements have been established within this Guidance for tank emissions and emissions from dehydration units, treater flares and pneumatic pumps, pneumatic controllers, truck loading, etc. are also included in this Guidance. - Equipment at Bakken Pool O&G production facilities may be subject to rules and regulations under 40 CFR Parts 60 and 63.
+Control requirements have been established within this Guidance for tank emissions and emissions from dehydration units, treater flares, and pneumatic pumps, pneumatic controllers, truck loading, etc., are also included in this Guidance. - Equipment at Bakken Pool O&G production facilities may be subject to rules and regulations under 40 CFR Parts 60 and 63.
 It is the owner/operator's responsibility to determine if equipment is subject to these federal regulations. - A minimum of a pit flare with 90 percent DRE will be required for tank emission control on all new wells on the first date of production through initial 90 days of operation to ensure adequate control.
 After 90 days, the organization must move to an enclosed combustor with a 98 percent DRE or a destruction device that meets 40 CFR 60.18 and method 22A.